-A shield for Unexpected Maker's TinyPICO board that connects to a RGB LED Matrix panel.Designed by Brian Lough, Ships from Ireland
+A shield for Unexpected Maker's TinyPICO board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 What is it?
 A shield for easily controlling RGB LED Matrix using TinyPICO ESP32 development board.
 This board takes advantages of the cables that come included with most displays.
 This board is des...Read More…